Xenon257R/blue-archive-rainmeter/README.md

 - [ConfigActive Plugin](https://github.com/jsmorley/ConfigActive) - JSMorley
 - [CursorColor Plugin](https://github.com/jsmorley/PluginColorCursor) - JSMorley

-**Disclaimer:** This skin, while fully inspired by _Blue Archive_, is a fan-made project and not directly affiliated with it.
+**Disclaimer:** This skin, fully inspired by _Blue Archive_, is a fan-made project and not directly affiliated with it.
+All rights remain with the developer and publisher of *Blue Archive*: NAT GAMES and Yostar.